Surya2004-janardhan/Job-Automation/README.md

 1. Install dependencies: `npm install`
 2. Place your HR list XLSX file in the root directory (e.g., `hr_list.xlsx`)
 3. Place your resume file in the root directory (e.g., `resume.pdf`)
-4. Configure SMTP settings in `.env` file
+4. Copy `.env.example` to `.env` and configure your SMTP settings
-5. Update subject and body in the code as needed
+5. Update subject and body in `src/index.js` as needed

+### SMTP Configuration

+For Gmail, use an app password instead of your regular password to avoid security flags.
+Enable 2FA and generate an app password.

+For better deliverability and to avoid spam flags, consider using a service like SendGrid, Mailgun, or AWS SES.
+Update the transporter configuration in `scripts/phase3.js` accordingly.

 ## Usage